QTC-UMD/rydiqule/docs/source/installation.rst

 This package requires installation of the excellent `ARC <https://github.com/nikolasibalic/ARC-Alkali-Rydberg-Calculator>`_ package, which is used to get Rydberg atomic properties.
-It also requires other standard computation dependenices, such as `numpy`, `scipy`, `matplotlib`, etc.
+It also requires other standard computation dependencies, such as `numpy`, `scipy`, `matplotlib`, etc.
 These will be automatically installed if not already present.

 .. note::

-    Rydiqule's performance does depend on these depedencies.
+    Rydiqule's performance does depend on these dependencies.
     In particular, `numpy` can be compiled with a variety of backends that implements BLAS and LAPACK routines that can have different performance for different computer architectures.
-    When using Windows, it is recommended to install `numpy` from conda, which is built against the IntelMKL and has generally shown the best performance for Intel-based PCs.
+    When using Windows, it is recommended to install `numpy` from the conda default channel, which is built against the IntelMKL and has generally shown the best performance for Intel-based PCs.

 Optional timesolver backend dependencies include the `numba`